mvetois/mvetois/README.md

 # Hello there 👋, I'm Matthieu
-I'm a french student in computer science at Epitech Paris.
-I'm woking for Abylsen as a consultant in web development and I'm also working on my own projects.
+Graduated from Epitech in computer science.
+I'm woking for Extia as a consultant in full-stack development and I'm also working on my own projects.

 ## 🔗 Connect with me